 Another way to increase thankfulness for your finances is to simply look around.
 You won’t have to look very far to find people that would give anything to be where you are financially.

 Spend some time feeding the homeless or packing meals for children in third world countries.
 Volunteer at a food pantry or at a center that provides beds and meals for the homeless.
 Volunteer as a mentor for kids in less-than-optimal family situations.

 Help a single mom learn how to budget and have money to feed her kids and pay the rent.
 The fact is that there are always people in a far worse financial situation than you.
 Helping those less fortunate than yourself can do wonders for helping you increase your level of gratitude.

 Stay Connected With Your “Why”

-Your motivation will naturally wane over time, so however you feel most connected to your “why” spend some time getting regularly acquainted with it.
+Volunteering, connecting and sharing with people within the communities you dwell in can help you feel grounded and invested.
+Your motivation will naturally wane over time, so do what it takes to help you feel most connected to your “why.”
+Spend some time regularly getting reacquainted with it.

 Feeling discouraged about reaching FI or getting to debt-free is perfectly normal.
 However, having an attitude of gratitude will help you climb out of that slump faster.

 Though the progress to your goals may be slow, the time you put in will be worth every effort when you reach your destination.
 Choosing gratitude along the way will simply make the journey more fun.